 The Market Readiness Assistance (MRA) grant is another government grant that can be used to help SME businesses enter new overseas markets or develop new products and services.
 The MRA can be used for a variety of purposes, such as funding market research or developing go-to-market strategies.
 Trading businesses in Singapore can benefit from the MRA by using it to support their expansion plans.

-You’ll be glad to know that there are exemptions in place for specified foreign-sourced income remitted into Singapore.
-This is a significant advantage as it allows you to retain more of your profits.
-The tax exemption applies to both corporate and individual taxpayers.
+You’ll be glad to know that there are exemptions in place for specified foreign-sourced income remitted into Singapore, allowing you to retain more of your profits.
+Singapore’s foreign-income tax exemptions apply to both corporate and individual taxpayers.

 To qualify for such lucrative tax reliefs, you have to first meet 3 statutory requirements as laid out under Section 13(9) of the Income Tax Act 1947:

 - Your foreign income has been subject to another tax regime from which it is received.
 Note that the rate can therefore deviate from the headline tax rate;

 - A minimum threshold of 15% Corporate Income Tax rate is imposed on the foreign income at the time of it being received in Singapore; and